processing/p5.js/lib/README.txt

 # Welcome to p5.js

-You have downloaded the complete p5.js library, yay!
+You have downloaded the complete p5.js library ZIP file, yay!

 # Contents of the p5 folder